luistatera/animal-classifier/README.md

 ## 🏁 Final Thoughts

 This project represents the completion of our second major milestone in the Ironhack AI/ML Bootcamp.
-It demonstrates our capability to build, evaluate, and deploy deep learning models in a production-like environment.
+It demonstrates our capability to build and evaluate deep learning models in a production-like environment.

 ![model diagram](https://github.com/user-attachments/assets/8b6c2b3f-7ce2-4165-ab34-da0238aafb43)